 Gender ratios affect dating more than you think

 In my simulation, a 99th percentile woman (so, 1-in-100) moving from London to the Bay Area can expect to match with someone ~50% rarer (1-in-92 → 1-in-136).
-On the other hand, men’s typical matches become 33% less rare (1-in-108 → 1-in-73).
+Meanwhile, a 99th percentile man sees his match become ~33% less rare (1-in-108 → 1-in-73).